Mary McAteer

-Mary Grace McAteer is a professional football forward who plays for Women's Super League 2 club Charlton Athletic.
-She has previously played for Sunderland.
-Born in England without relation to former Liverpool midfielder and Irish international Jason McAteer, she represents Wales at international level.
+Mary Grace McAteer is a professional footballer who plays as a forward for Women's Super League 2 club Ipswich Town, on loan from Charlton Athletic and the Wales national team.

+She has previously played for Aston Villa, Coventry United, and Sunderland.

 Club career

-Beginning her career in the Bristol City youth academy, then the Aston Villa youth academy, McAteer played the 2022-23 season with Coventry United.
+Beginning her career in the Aston Villa academy, McAteer played the 2022–23 season with Coventry United.
 She spent the following two seasons with Sunderland, scoring seven goals in 38 appearances during her time at the club.

 On 24 July 2025, it was announced that McAteer had signed a two-year contract with Women's Super League 2 side Charlton Athletic.

+On 3 September 2026, McAteer was announced at Ipswich Town on loan.

 International career

 McAteer made her debut for Wales in a 5–1 defeat to Germany on 27 October 2023 and scored her first goal against Kosovo on 16 July 2024.